Discover Réunion : Gastronomy

 Reunion also produces "Pei" beer, such as the famous Dodo, a light 5-degree blond that has been around since 1962.
 Famous craft beers include Picaro and Les Dalons ("the buddies" in Creole).
 When it comes to wine, Réunion boasts local production, harvested exclusively in the cirque de Cilaos.
 Well sheltered from the wind and enjoying plenty of sunshine, without too much heat thanks to its altitude, Réunion's vineyards are the southernmost in France.
 Nevertheless, production remains very limited, with most of the wine served on the island being imported from mainland France or the rest of the world.

 Last but not least, rum is present on Réunion as on all the sugar islands.
 Less renowned than rum from the West Indies, but just as good, rum from Réunion has caught up with its West Indian rivals in terms of quality in recent years.
 It can be drunk neat or as a punch, but is best prepared in a very Reunionese specialty: rhum arrangé.
 Traditionally made with the leaves of the faham orchid, rum arrangé has long been available in a variety of fruit and spice combinations: vanilla, pineapple, mango, letchi, coconut, govaye, cinnamon, banana, orange peel or even peanut, it is served more as a digestive than an aperitif.
 Conversely, punch planteur - a mixture of fruit juice, sugar syrup and white rum - is served more as an aperitif.
-It's worth noting that ti-punch, made simply with rum, cane sugar and lime, comes from the West Indies, not Reunion.
+It should be noted that ti-punch, a simple blend of rum, cane sugar and lime, comes from the West Indies, not Reunion.

 With very low taxes, rum is particularly inexpensive on the island.
 Charrette rum is the most famous.
 The 49-degree version is very strong and therefore best for rhum arrangé.
-For punches, prefer the 40-degree version.
+Prefer the 40-degree version for punches.
 Charrette also comes in an amber version, aged in oak barrels.
 Isautier rum, considered to be of better quality, is also becoming increasingly popular.
 Savanna and Rivière-du-Mât offer more upmarket rums, with some bottles worth their weight in gold.
 The Chatel distillery produces liqueurs (vanilla, coffee, fruit, etc.) as well as blends for planters' punches and rhums arrangés.
 Other rums and fruit liqueurs have emerged in recent years, produced by artisanal, family-run micro-distilleries (La Part des Anges, Arômes Distillerie...).

 Organize your trip with our partners Réunion